 To honor the Feast of St. Joseph, Spouse of the Virgin Mary (March 19th), we offer some thoughts about the Universal Protector of Holy Mother Church.
-St. Joseph as also been adopted by the Society of St. Pius X as one of its principal patrons.
+On March 19, 2013, the Society of St. Pius X consecrated itself to St. Joseph officially using this formula.

 The Gospels relate several incidents concerning St. Joseph that can cause us to consider him the "patron saint of crises"—as exemplified most notably when he was angelically informed of a "state of emergency" and the necessity to act swiftly in order to safeguard the life of the Divine Infant.

 Thus it was only natural that the popes should turn to St. Joseph for heavenly protection in the midst of the modern crisis (starting in the late 19th century) that gravely afflicted civil society and the Catholic Church.